 Premium IOLs Cataract Surgery in Monterey

 Every year, more than 1.5 million Americans have cataract surgery with placement of an intraocular lens (IOL).
 This form of cataract surgery is relatively painless and performed on average in 15 to 20 minutes’ time.
 During this procedure, Doctor Penrose will remove the cloudy natural lens and replace it with an intraocular lens.
 The incision for an IOL is a bit smaller than the width of your pinky finger; in most cases, it does not require any stitches.
-Only local anesthesia is necessary; though light sedation may be a desired option for those suffering from natural anxiety.
+Only local anesthesia is necessary; though light sedation may be the desired option for those suffering from natural anxiety.

-Doctor Penrose prefers implanting the PanOptix Lens due to their focusing capabilities.
+Doctor Penrose prefers implanting the PanOptix Lens due to its focusing capabilities.
 After receiving one of these implants, four out of five cataract surgery patients report that they do not have to use glasses for either near or distance vision.
 The remaining patients generally find a greatly reduced dependence on glasses and contact lenses.
-Anyone with cataracts, whether they also have presbyopia or not, may be a good candidate for cataract surgery.
+Anyone with cataracts, whether they also have presbyopia or not, maybe a good candidate for cataract surgery.
 Doctor Penrose will help you decide if the procedure is right for you based on the facts of your individual case.
 Patients with significant astigmatism should not have these lenses (see Toric Lenses for Astigmatism).

 Most eyes are shaped like basketballs so that light and images are focused to one clear point.
 Other eyes are shaped like footballs having one steeper axis.
 In these eyes, light and images are focused to various points causing blurred and distorted vision.
 This is called astigmatism.
-We correct astigmatism using eyeglasses, contact lenses or refractive surgery, including PRK and LASIK in Carmel / Monterey.
+We correct astigmatism using eyeglasses, contact lenses, or refractive surgery, including PRK and LASIK in Carmel / Monterey.